Genetics can be used in several ways to better understand, diagnose, and treat various disorders.

 Genetic tests are used to diagnose certain disorders (for example, hemochromatosis Hemochromatosis Hemochromatosis is a hereditary disorder that causes the body to absorb too much iron, causing iron to build up in the body and damage organs.
 In the United States, over 1 million people have... read more and chromosome disorders such as Down syndrome Down Syndrome (Trisomy 21) Down syndrome is a chromosome disorder caused by an extra chromosome 21 that results in intellectual disability and physical abnormalities.
 Down syndrome is caused by an extra chromosome 21... read more and Turner syndrome Turner Syndrome Turner syndrome is a sex chromosome abnormality in which girls are born with one of their two X chromosomes partially or completely missing.
 Turner syndrome is caused by the deletion of part... read more ).

 Genetics is also increasing the ability to predict what disorders a person is likely to develop.
 For example, women with certain abnormalities in the BRCA genes are prone to breast cancer Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
-Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more and ovarian cancer Ovarian Cancer Ovarian cancer, which typically starts on the surface of the ovaries, is not usually diagnosed until it is advanced.
-Ovarian cancer may not cause symptoms until it is large or has spread.
-If... read more .
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more and ovarian cancer Ovarian Cancer, Fallopian Tube Cancer, and Peritoneal Cancer Ovarian cancer is cancer of the ovaries.
+It is related to fallopian tube cancer, which develops in the tubes that lead from the ovaries to the uterus, and peritoneal cancer, which is cancer... read more .
 These predictions may allow disease prevention and screening to be tailored much more to each person.

 Diagnosing genetic disorders before birth